Avenged Sevenfold share new single ‘Nobody’ and announce new album 'Life Is But A Dream'

 ‘Nobody’, the first single taken from the upcoming release, is available now – along with an accompanying stop-motion music video, directed by award-winning director Chris Hopewell.
 Coming in at just over six minutes long, but having taken over 90 minutes to capture two seconds of footage, check out the haunting visuals below.

-As for the upcoming album, the artwork for ‘Life Is But A Dream’ was designed by renowned contemporary artist, Wes Lang.
+As for the upcoming album, the artwork for ‘Life Is But A Dream’ was designed by renowned contemporary artist, Wes Lang (seen below).
 Additionally, the band have partnered with Berify to include an NTC tag containing a host of bonus content on all CDs, vinyl, cassettes and official merchandise sold on A7XWorld.com.

 In the run-up to the lead single’s release, the band launched an extensive scavenger hunt for fans, hinting at the upcoming album.
 This included a series of puzzles, cyphers, images and blog posts, written by artificial intelligence platforms including Chat GPT, DALL-E 2 and AI voice modifiers.